pfreixes/python-amqp-pycones/slides.rst

 * Latence between the Queue and the Consumer.
 Increase the QoS of the Consumer.
 * Message contention because of the FIFO Queue.
 Spread messages to many queues and consume from them using an almost fairness algorithm.
 * Consumer throughput.
-Scale vertical using concurrence and/or parallelism and/or scale horizontal using RabbitMQ clustering.
+Scale vertical using concurrence and/or parallelism, and/or scale horizontal using RabbitMQ clustering.
-* Queue Binding is by it self expensive.
+* Queue Binding is by itself expensive.
 Use Exchange two Exchange in dynamic subscribe and unsubscribe environments.
 * Consume of memory by queues, exchanges, connections and channels.
 * And *Python* by it self.